SolderingArmor/sapysol/README.md

 # sapysol

 `sapysol` is a Solana Python wrapper.
-It doesn't reinvent what [solana-py](https://github.com/michaelhly/solana-py), [solders](https://github.com/kevinheavey/solders) or [AnchorPy](https://github.com/kevinheavey/anchorpy) do, but rather uses their power to create easy-to-use Python classes and wrappers to create short and fast Python scripts to interact with Solana blockchain.
+It doesn't reinvent what [solana-py](https://github.com/michaelhly/solana-py), [solders](https://github.com/kevinheavey/solders) or [AnchorPy](https://github.com/kevinheavey/anchorpy) do, but rather uses their power to create easy-to-use Python classes and wrappers to rapidly develop short and fast Python scripts to interact with Solana blockchain.

-Along with `@solana/web3.js` that helps developers write JS code, `sapysol` will expose blockchain technologies to more developers that prefer using Python.
+Like `@solana/web3.js` helps developers write JS code, `sapysol` will ease using blockchain technologies to more developers that prefer Python instead.
+More developers on board - better for the community and Solana.

-Main goal of `sapysol` is an ease of Python developers onboarding to Solana.

-`sapysol` can also serve as a base layer for other wrappers because it simplifies `Pubkey`/`Keypair` management, creating and sending transactions, token instructions etc.
+`sapysol` can also serve as a base layer for other wrappers because it simplifies `Pubkey`/`Keypair` management, creating and sending transactions, tokens, instructions etc.

-WARNING! `sapysol` is currently in `alpha` mode, so, bugs, lack of tests and descriptions are expected.
+WARNING! `sapysol` is currently in `alpha` version, so, bugs, lack of tests and descriptions are expected.
+Some things may not work, future versions may bring breaking changes.
+It is a hard path for Python in Solana and I hope we hat a lot of friends along the way.

 # Installation